 Pain in the neck can be due to issues such as an injury, a mechanical or muscular issue, an impinged nerve caused by a intervertebral disc bulge or from arthritis of the spine.

 The neck is made up of structures such as cervical ligaments which provide stability and muscles which allow for support and motion.
 The neck joint has a significant range of motion and supports the head.
-Unlike the rest of the spine, it is less protected and is vulnerable to injury.
+Unlike the rest of the spine, it is less protected and is vulnerable to injury, and therefore it is important to determine where your pain originates by a specialist such as a neck pain doctor.

 Common Causes of Neck Pain